fabulous-dev/Fabulous/README.md

   * Allow syntax `Xaml.Foo(prop1=expr1, [ // end of line`
   * `TryGetValue` on F# immutable map
   * Allow a default unnamed argument for `children` so the argument name doesn't have to be given explicitly
+  * Allow the use of struct options for optional arguments (to reduce allocations)

 Static Views and "Half Elmish"